-Providing Feedback
+Send Feedback

-The Information Development team at Extreme Networks has made every effort to ensure the accuracy and completeness of this document.
-We are always striving to improve our documentation and help you work better, so we want to hear from you.
+The Information Development team at Extreme Networks has made every effort to ensure that this document is accurate, complete, and easy to use.
+We strive to improve our documentation to help you in your work, so we want to hear from you.
 We welcome all feedback, but we especially want to know about:

-- Content errors, or confusing or conflicting information. - Improvements that would help you find relevant information in the document. - Broken links or usability issues.
+- Content errors, or confusing or conflicting information. - Improvements that would help you find relevant information. - Broken links or usability issues.